ExploringComics/comics-dataset/README.md

+# Comics Dataset
+Dataset with comics collected from ComicVine and FiveThirtyEight websites.
 Used for education purposes only.

-For more information visit [ComicVine API rules](https://comicvine.gamespot.com/api/)
+For more information about ComicVide data visit [ComicVine API rules](https://comicvine.gamespot.com/api/).

-# comics-dataset
-Dataset with comics  collected from Comic Vine and FiveThirtyEight
+For more information about FiveThirtyEight data visist [FiveThirtyEight/data/comic-characters](https://github.com/fivethirtyeight/data/tree/master/comic-characters)